The Big Country

 The Big Country is a 1958 American epic Western film directed by William Wyler, and starring Gregory Peck, Jean Simmons, Carroll Baker, Charlton Heston, and Charles Bickford.
 The supporting cast features Burl Ives and Chuck Connors.
 Filmed in Technicolor and Technirama, the picture was based on the serialized magazine novel Ambush at Blanco Canyon by Donald Hamilton and was co-produced by Wyler and Peck.
 The opening title sequence was created by Saul Bass.
+This was also the final film role for Alfonso Bedoya.

 Ives won the Academy Award as Best Supporting Actor for his performance, as well as the Golden Globe Award.
 The film was also nominated for an Academy Award for the musical score, composed by Jerome Moross.
 The film is one of the few in which Heston plays a major supporting role rather than the lead.

 Plot

 Former sea captain James McKay travels to the American West to join his fiancée Patricia at the enormous ranch owned by her father, Henry "the Major" Terrill.
 After a meeting with Patricia's friend, schoolteacher Julie Maragon, McKay and Patricia are accosted by a group of drunks led by Buck Hannassey, the son of the Major's ardent and implacable enemy, Rufus Hannassey − with whom he has had a longstanding feud over water access for cattle.
 In spite of the harassment and mockery, McKay surprises Patricia by making light of the incident, and stating that he has experienced worse and the boys meant no harm; they were just drunk.

 The next morning, McKay declines an invitation from the Major's foreman Steve Leech to ride an indomitable bronco stallion named "Old Thunder".
 McKay then brings a pair of dueling pistols once owned by his father to the Major as a gift.
 When the Major learns of Buck's pestering of his daughter and future son-in-law, he gathers his men and goes to raid the Hannassey ranch, despite McKay's attempts to defuse the situation.
 The Major's group of 20 men finds neither Rufus nor Buck, so they settle for terrorizing the Hannassey women and children, shooting holes in the Hannassey water reservoir.
 They find Buck's posse in town and proceed to beat and humiliate three of them.
 Meanwhile, McKay privately tames and rides Old Thunder after many unsuccessful attempts, and swears his only witness, the ranch hand Ramon, to secrecy.